-Small businesses substantially contribute to the Australian economy and employment opportunities.
+Small businesses remain a substantial contributor to the Australian economy and provide vital employment opportunities across the nation.

 So, what really is a small business?